buunguyen/memento/README.md

 About
 =======

-Memento is a lightweight and extensible undo/redo framework for .NET applications.
+Memento is a lightweight and extensible undo framework for .NET applications.
-It provide undo/redo support for the following events(*) out of the box:
+It provide undo and redo support for the following events(*) out of the box:

 * Property change
 * Collection element addition